MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/physical-network-requirements.md

 ## Using switchless

-Azure Local supports switchless (direct) connections for East-West traffic for all cluster sizes so long as each node in the cluster has a redundant connection to every node in the cluster.
+Azure Local supports switchless (direct) connections for East-West traffic for all system sizes so long as each node in the system has a redundant connection to every node in the system.
 This is called a "full-mesh" connection.

 :::image type="content" source="media/physical-network-requirements/switchless-connectivity.png" alt-text="Diagram showing full-mesh switchless connectivity" lightbox="media/physical-network-requirements/switchless-connectivity.png":::